dewi-alliance/hotspot-manufacturers/Ingenious-Technology.md

 ## Startups welcome!
 * Have you shipped anything in the past?
 Yes or No.
 Yes, we have shipped:

-- Crypto Mining Product: ECU200 FPGA Mining Board (https://www.ospreyelectronics.io/product-page/ECU200)
+  Crypto Mining Product: ECU200 FPGA Mining Board (https://www.ospreyelectronics.io/product-page/ECU200)

-- ECU50 Ethereum Mining Product (https://www.ospreyelectronics.io/product-page/ecu50)
+  ECU50 Ethereum Mining Product (https://www.ospreyelectronics.io/product-page/ecu50)

-- ECU800 Ethereum Mining product in development, will release in Oct.
+  E300 Ethereum Mining product (https://www.ospreyelectronics.io/product-page/e300-180m-eth-hash-rate)

 * Which countries have you previously shipped regulatory FCC or CE approved products?
 We didn’t ship the FCC or CE but UL certified products to following countries: US, Canada, Europe and China
 * Which countries do you plan to ship to?